bgoosman/graphxrdev/pages/user-guides/getting-started-in-graphxr/introducing-graphxr-projects.md

     For example, in the Demo project with data for the HBO Game of Thrones series, categories such as **Character**, **House**, **Episode**, etc, and relationships such as **child\_of**, **married\_to**, **guarded\_by**, etc. have been created in the Neo4j graph database.
 You’ll also see the color assigned to each category (or relationship), and a list of their defined property names.

 To explore the data, you’ll need to pull it into the graph space from the database.
 GraphXR provides several different ways to do this.
-For details, see [Import from a Graph Database (Neo4j)](https://kineviz.atlassian.net/wiki/spaces/~5fb2d973d670b8006e5d6cbd/pages/1719535063).
+For details, see [Import from Neo4j](../importing-saving-and-exporting-graph-data/import-from-neo4j.md).

 ## Create a Project